New York – New Jersey Line War: Development along the disputed border

 By the mid-1680s slow development began on the eastern edge of the border region, along the Hudson River.
 It is documented that the East New Jersey Proprietors, on February 19–20, 1685, leased property along Tappan Creek to a family named Lockhart.
 New Jersey would later claim that during 1686, Governor Dongan of New York actually gave New York grants to lands on the New Jersey side of Tappan Creek, and then forced those in the area with East New Jersey proprietary grants to pay an additional price for a New York grant for the same land or be forced to leave.
 It was even claimed that Governor Dongan had all New York grants predate New Jersey's by one day, so they could be used as evidence in any later property and border disputes.
 These governmental actions along the border region created a great deal of insecurity among settlers and holders of land grants, and may have resulted in uncommon settlement patterns near Tappan Creek.

 The first settlement along the western border region began in 1690 with the founding of the town of Port Jervis on the Delaware River by the Cortright, Van Auken, Westbrook, Decker, Kuykendal, Westfall, Titsworth, Cole, and Davis families.

-As previously reported, the governmental was taking little action to firmly establish the border line.
+As previously reported, the government was taking little action to firmly establish the border line.
 However, increasing settlement allowed the confusion and problems with the border dispute to grow and become more complicated.